MinecraftForge/blog/content/personal/sciwhiz12/what-are-mappings.md

 Other notable examples of human-readable mappings include Fabric's [Yarn][yarn] and Quilt's [Quilt Mappings][quilt-mappings].

 As an example of Mojang mappings in action, we go back to our trusty example.
-The class representing the world would be named `cad` in obfuscated mappings and `C_1596_` in SRG mappings; neither of the names impart the purpose of the class to the reader.
+The class representing the world where blocks and entities reside in would be named `cad` in obfuscated mappings and `C_1596_` in SRG mappings; neither of the names impart the purpose of the class to the reader.
 In Mojang mappings, the class is named `Level`, which does communicate what the class is.
 Another example: an obfuscated name of `gh` and SRG name of `C_4675_` has the corresponding Mojang name of `BlockPos`, which tells us that it is a class that represents the position of a block.

 ### The Mojmaps Exception